LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 CRUD Operations & HTTP Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As we saw in the previous article, state is something that can be interacted using CRUD operations.
+As we saw in the previous article, state is something that can be interacted with using CRUD operations.
 By convention, each of these operations corresponds to an HTTP method:

 .. list-table:: HTTP method and corresponding CRUD operation